muhdnabil/Portfolio/wp-content/plugins/elementskit-lite/readme.txt

 Visit  [wpmet](https://wpmet.com/)  to learn more about how to get the best of WordPress with  [Tutorials, Tips & Tricks](https://wpmet.com/blog)!

 == Changelog ==
+ElementsKit Elementor Addons Version: 3.3.7 (2025-01-06)
+Fixed: Visibility issue with nav menu indicator icon
+Fixed: Text not centering when use custom width in button widget
+Fixed: One page navigation issue in nav menu widget

 ElementsKit Elementor Addons Version: 3.3.6 (2024-12-31)
 Fixed: WPML compatibility issue with URLs in all widgets
 Fixed: Fatal error in category list widget